dreamkatana/flask-stock-portfolio-code/README.md

 ### Database Initialization

+#### Development

 This Flask application needs a SQLite database to store data.
-The database should be initialized via the Flask shell:
+The database can be initialized via the Flask shell:

 ```
 (venv) $ flask shell